hazelcast/hive/README.md

 ### Setup

 ```
-npm ci
+pnpm i
 ```

 #### Under the hood

-It runs a regular `npm ci` and executes a `postinstall` hook.
+It runs a regular `pnpm install` and executes a `postinstall` hook.
 In that hook it runs:

-1. `lerna bootstrap --hoist`
-   Installs dependencies for all packages.
-2. `link-parent-bin`
-   Creates symlinks in `packages/*/node_modules/.bin` to all executables in `node_modules/.bin`.
-   We store shared dependencies at the root level.
-This command allows us to run executables from these modules in our child packages.
-3. `lerna run compile`
+1. `lerna run compile`
    Our child packages are written in TypeScript.
 To import them from `node_modules` in other packages they must be compiled to JavaScript first.

 ### Deploy